 ## How it works

-You choose a profession, and we'll find you an individual mentor.
-It'll be a programmer who currently works in the field and has teaching experience.
-Learning to program within a profession is combined into four modules.
-Each module consists of courses relating to the topic, and a practical project.
+You choose a profession, and we will find you a personal mentor.
+It will be a programmer working in the field and having teaching experience.
+The learning of programming within a profession consists of four modules.
+Each module includes courses on the topic and a practical project.

 <main>